Changelog: Format

-Between the date and the name, and again between the name and the email address, there are two spaces each.
+In general, the format of a changelog varies dramatically, but the GNU coding standards specify that a changelog is organized as blocks that each identify when a change was made and by whom (name and email address) and describes each change within a function or file.
+Between the date and the name, and between the name and the email address, there are two spaces.
 It is common to enclose the email address in < and >.
 The Emacs editor creates such entries when creating additional changelog entries.